Ask to change or end a domestic violence restraining order

 • File your forms

 If you asked to change child custody or visitation orders, you may need to go to mediation or child custody recommending counseling before you see the judge.
-The papers you get back from the clerk will include information about it.

 Yes, you can file by mail.
 Mail the original and 2 copies to the clerk.
 You need to include a self-addressed stamped envelope so the clerk can mail your copies back to you.
 If you do not include a self-addressed, stamped envelope you will have to go to the courthouse to pick up your copies.